mfwgenerics/koala/docs/site/docs/usage/debugging.md

 ### Example

-Here is an example of using `generateMysqlSql` to print some generated SQL
+Here is an example of using `generatePostgresSql` to print some generated SQL

 ````mdx-code-block